Mythra/CafeGLSL/README.md

 ```
 See the `./build-cafe/cafecompiler/` folder for the output with the .rpl file.

-Compile glslcompiler.elf for PC using either the bash script (for non windows sytems), or the powershell script (for windows systems):
+Compile cafe-glslcompiler for PC using either the bash script (for non windows sytems), or the powershell script (for windows systems):

 ```bash
 ./cafecompiler/compile_for_host.sh